maiakalina/maiakalina/README.md

 🌱 I'm currently diving deep into Python and exploring the realms of data analysis and machine learning.

-🔭 Currently, I'm working on completing my HyperionDev skills bootcamp, where I'm honing my skills and building projects.
+🔭 I have successfully completed my HyperionDev skills bootcamp with an average grade of 96%.

 👯 I'm open to collaboration on any projects!
 I'm eager to learn, grow, and contribute to meaningful work.

 🤔 I'm a keen learner with a sharp academic mind.
 I'm always looking to learn from those who excel in their craft.

+💬 Outside of tech, I have a keen interest in politics and hold an MA in Political Science, I am values driven and care a lot about environment and animal welfare.
-💬 Outside of tech, I enjoy practicing yoga and indulging in pole dance fitness in my spare time.
+I enjoy practicing yoga and indulging in pole dance fitness in my spare time.

 😄 Fun fact: I learned to cycle at the age of 33—better late than never!